-At about 16:30 on that afternoon, 13 September 1848, Gage’s life would change forever and he would make his name in medical history, always being cited in medical textbooks as a classic case of TBI.
-An explosion occurred and the force of the blast turned the tamping rod into a missile, which entered Gage’s head vertically, at approximately the position of the left upper-jaw, passed through the portion of brain behind his left eye, and out the top of his head, to land some 25m away.
+At about 16:30 on that afternoon, 13 September 1848, Gage’s life would change forever and he would make his name in medical history, always been cited in medical textbooks as a classic case of TBI.
+An explosion occurred and the force of the blast turned the tamping rod into a missile, which entered Gage’s head vertically, at approximately the position of the left upper-jaw, passed through the portion of the brain behind his left eye, and out the top of his head, to land some 25m away.
 You would think that such a traumatic incident would have killed Gage instantly, but history recalls that despite being thrown onto his back and experiencing a number of convulsions, he was soon able to speak, was able to walk with a little help and was able to sit up in an ox cart while being taken to his lodgings.
 When Dr Edward H Williams arrived about half an hour later, to examine Gage, the doctor did not at first believe Gage’s account of how he had sustained the head injury.

 By 27 September, Gage was now extremely ill, and he was not expected to live.
 He was refusing food and experiencing complications to his left eye and the brain itself.
 Harlow, however, treated Gage for what was probably a cerebral abscess, and it is this treatment that is likely to have saved the foreman’s life.

 While Gage appears to have overcome the physical injury he sustained, he did experience significant personality and behavioural changes.
 Before the accident, he was considered to be “hard-working and responsible”, a “great favourite with the men he worked with”, “efficient and capable”.
-After the accident he is described as being “fitful and irreverent, impatient of restraint or advice”.
+After the accident, he is described as being “fitful and irreverent, impatient of restraint or advice”.